sjproctor/react-challenges/treasure-hunt-setup-expanded/README.md

 1. I want to show you a little flexbox action for pretty quick baseline styling for making a gameboard out of all our square components.

 2. Then, I want to cover how we get content from the child component back "up river" to App.js.
 I think everyone has already accomplished this in your code, but there is nothing wrong with seeing it one one time.
 This process is called passing functional props and it is a pretty heavy concept.
+So if it still isn't sinking in, that is very okay.
+Just keep practicing and keep walking through this process over and over.

 3. Then I want to talk about another React lifecycle method called componentDidMount().
 We have already been using the constructor and the renders methods which are also React lifecycle methods.
 So we can add another one to the list that I think will be pretty handy for this project.